cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 are handled specially by POSIX time and this results in a 1 second discontinuity several times per decade.)
-Note that applications that require the expression of times beyond early 2106 cannot leave out support of 64-bit integers for the tagged value.
+Note that applications that require the expression of times beyond early 2106 cannot leave out support of 64-bit integers for the enclosed value.

 Negative values (major type 1 and negative floating-point numbers) are